writethedocs/weps/WEP0000_wep-proposal.rst

  - Gather initial community feedback to enhance your WEP.
  - Make sure your idea applies to the entire community and not just yourself.

 A WEP can be co-authored by more than one community member, but we recommend keeping the number of co-authors small and choosing a representative who will submit the PR to the WEPs repository on behalf of the co-authors.

+After the WEP is submitted, additional supporters of the WEP can add their votes in the community review round, but only the co-authors will implement feedback in order to simplify the editing process.

 Draft submission and pre-review ...............................